Wrongful Death Attorney Maui

 Also, if your loved one did not pass away immediately after the accident, then they had a personal injury claim against the negligent party.
 This claim survives their death and can be continued by your family or the estate.
 This survival claim for money damages is distinct from a wrongful death claim.

-Who May Receive Compensation in Hawaii
+Who May Receive Compensation in Maui, Hawaii

-Hawaii law allows wrongful death compensation to be distributed to:
+Maui, HI law allows wrongful death compensation to be distributed to:

 - A surviving spouse;